Animal Husbandry

 • Heeding: It deals with the proper care and management of animal livestock.

-Difference between Animal Husbandry and Livestock
+What is the Difference between Animal Husbandry & Livestock?

-Types of Animal Husbandry
+What are the Different Types of Animal Husbandry?

 The types of animal husbandry largely depend on the species of animals being raised.
 The leading animal husbandry examples are poultry farming, dairy farming, fish farming, and beekeeping.